iKiru-hub/minBandit/paper/feedbacks/bc_review.md

     |> true, i should restricted the semantic breadth of my statement

  ---
-- [ ] (2)
 2.1 Binomial MAB problem

-“with an associated reward distribution” – more appropriately, “associated reward probabilities”.
+- [x] “with an associated reward distribution” – more appropriately, “associated reward probabilities”.
 The distribution is the Bernoulli distribution with the probabilities as parameters

 “and the policy as a function that returns a selected arm π(ht ) = at“ – this seems to imply that only deterministic policies are considered, which is inconsistent with Thompson sampling and epsilon greedy, and the author’s own formulation in the previous sentence: “the policy is often defined as a *distribution* over actions“.
 More generally: at ~ π(ht ).

 “Formally, given defined a function r(π) that returns the expected reward while following policy π,” – why introduce confusing new notation when you can simply reuse the p’s for the arms and index according to the action chosen by π

 ---
-- [ ] (3)
 2.2 Neural Selection Agreement model (NSA)

-“The first, U, represents the memory traces of the K available options ( that is,, the bandits)“ – unnecessary italics and double ,
+- [x] “The first, U, represents the memory traces of the K available options ( that is,, the bandits)“ – unnecessary italics and double ,

-“while the second, V, encodes their values ac- cording to current policy“ – “according to *the* current policy”
+- [x] “while the second, V, encodes their values ac- cording to current policy“ – “according to *the* current policy”

-Figure 1: missing tilde ~ over W_UV
+- [ ] Figure 1: missing tilde ~ over W_UV
+    |> actually no, in the figure it is represented the *connectivity*, while in the system of equations it is used the *surrogate* connectivity by means of the gating function

-“More in detail, the weight matrix WV U is simply made of 1s,” – the diagonal of the weight matrix
+- [x] “More in detail, the weight matrix WV U is simply made of 1s,” – the diagonal of the weight matrix

-“The function Φv is defined as the weighted sum of a generalized sigmoid and a Gaussian” – I know the authors visualized these in the results but it would be super useful to have a schematic somewhere here
+- [ ] “The function Φv is defined as the weighted sum of a generalized sigmoid and a Gaussian” – I know the authors visualized these in the results but it would be super useful to have a schematic somewhere here

 ---
-- [ ] (4)
 2.2.1 Option selection

 - [ ] “After a fixed time ∼ 2s, the second phase begins” – how do you solve the ODE?
 What is the time delta, if you’re doing a discrete approximation?
-   |>Euler-Kutta algorithm. just step the dynamics.
+   |> Euler-Kutta algorithm. just step the dynamics.

 - [ ] argmaxk {v} – how are ties broken?
 This seems critical since all the weights are initialized uniformly.
     |> *todo*

-- [ ] “Lastly, the structure of the option selection process resembles the prefrontal circuitry, as the choices emerge from the state sampling of the network following a period of autonomous neural activity.” – this analogy seems a bit tenuous, I would recommend either elaborating more and actually visualizing the state sampling and stabilization, or removing it.
+- [x] “Lastly, the structure of the option selection process resembles the prefrontal circuitry, as the choices emerge from the state sampling of the network following a period of autonomous neural activity.” – this analogy seems a bit tenuous, I would recommend either elaborating more and actually visualizing the state sampling and stabilization, or removing it.
     |> *todo*

  ---
-- [ ] (5)
 2.3 Learning

-“a reward R ∈ {0, 1} with probability pk” – this is a little imprecise, it returns reward R = 1 with probability pk
+- [ ] “a reward R ∈ {0, 1} with probability pk” – this is a little imprecise, it returns reward R = 1 with probability pk

-"In particular, these characteristics can be combined to define mechanisms of synapse-type specific plasticity as a function of current synaptic strength" - can you elaborate a little bit more and also on the next sentence?
+- [ ] "In particular, these characteristics can be combined to define mechanisms of synapse-type specific plasticity as a function of current synaptic strength" - can you elaborate a little bit more and also on the next sentence?
 In general, throughout the paper the authors draw analogies with known circuit motifs in the brain without elaborating (including an abstract).
 I would recommend either removing them or elaborating a little more.

-Algorithm 1: "Let system evolve through population coupling according to 2.2;" - how is that different mechanistically from "Update populations u, v according to 2.2;" a few lines above?
+- [x] Algorithm 1: "Let system evolve through population coupling according to 2.2;" - how is that different mechanistically from "Update populations u, v according to 2.2;" a few lines above?
 If it's the same thing I would recommend using the exact same phrasing, to avoid confusion.

 ---
-- [ ] (6)
 3 Experiments

-"The NSA model has been tested" - unusual past perfect tense here and everywhere else.
+- [x] "The NSA model has been tested" - unusual past perfect tense here and everywhere else.
 Usually this is used to denote things that have been done in the literature prior to this study.
 I recommend switching to past simple "mode was tested"

-"At the end of each trial i it is drawn a new distribution" - grammar
+- [x] "At the end of each trial i it is drawn a new distribution" - grammar

-"the target distribution keep changing" - keeps
+- [x] "the target distribution keep changing" - keeps

-Figure 2: inconsistent notation with the text - KAB vs MAB
+- [x] Figure 2: inconsistent notation with the text - KAB vs MAB

 ---
 - [ ] (7)
 3.2 Evolution search

-- [ ] "Evolution search" - this terminology is somewhat unusual, I believe "evolutionary search" is more standard, and in this case the author appeared to be using a genetic algorithm, which is a particular kind of evolutionary search.
+- [x] "Evolution search" - this terminology is somewhat unusual, I believe "evolutionary search" is more standard, and in this case the author appeared to be using a genetic algorithm, which is a particular kind of evolutionary search.

-- [ ] "The most relevant parameters resulted to be those concerning directly neuronal activity and learning." - I would rephrase this sentence
+- [x] "The most relevant parameters resulted to be those concerning directly neuronal activity and learning." - I would rephrase this sentence

-"The neural response functions are shown in 3d" - isn't it 3c?
+- [x] "The neural response functions are shown in 3d" - isn't it 3c?
 Also I recommend describing the results in the same order in the text and in the figure panels (a,b,c,d).

 - [ ] "Overall, our NSA model displays a solid performance over all environments" - solid sounds a little informal, maybe competitive?
 Also how do we know if these differences are significant?
 Some statistical tests would be helpful
     |> *todo*